iota-pi/crossangles/README.md

   * Prettier "create timetable" button

 ## How it works
-The timetable data is scraped from a UNSW service called [classutil](classutil.unsw.edu.au).
-This tool is updated at 5am, 12pm, and TODO.
+The timetable data is scraped from a UNSW service called [classutil](http://classutil.unsw.edu.au).
+This tool is updated at 5am, 12pm, and 6pm.
 As such the scraping script (`scraper.py`) is run five minutes after those times.
 This is achieved via a Cron job.

 ## The purpose
 The goal of this project is to provide UNSW students, and particularly those involved in Campus Bible Study, a tool to help them to create their timetable in a way which best suits them, and helps them to be able to attend Campus Bible Study events.